 Uploading vs Converting time

 I broke the testing down into two results instead of getting an overall time because I wanted to get a better idea of where the majority of the processing time was spent.
-I believe the file upload time from a browser to the cloud, and the time it takes for a task to be carried out (converting the file to a different format in this case) are very important to know for potential users because you need to find a cloud that matches your current environment and workflow.
-Of course there are many other factors to consider when picking a cloud:
+I believe the file upload time from a browser to the cloud and the time it takes for a task to be carried out (converting the file to a different format in this case) is very important to know for potential users because you need to find a cloud that matches your current environment and workflow.
+Of course, there are many other factors to consider when picking a cloud: